 Indonesia has more than 17,000 islands and Bali still stands out of the crowd in terms of tourism.
-Among countless tropical destinations across Indonesia, Bali, a bustling island, has always been one of the preferred destinations in the world for many citizens from the United states to live, work and study.
+Among countless tropical destinations across Indonesia, Bali, a bustling island, has always been one of the preferred destinations in the world for many citizens from the United States to live, work and study.
+This makes it important to know the Bali visa requirements for US citizens.

 Here’s a guideline to help you with a Bali Visa for US citizens.

-US citizens can choose among many Bali visa types based on the duration and purpose of your stay in Bali.
+US citizens can choose among many Bali visa types based on the duration and purpose of their stay in Bali.
 Check our list below to see which one may fit you.

 This visa is free and you can get them at the immigration counter once you arrive in Bali.
 It allows US citizens to stay in Bali for 30 days only and it cannot be extended.